 These events vary and can depend on your location in the Philippines.
 This is why it is crucial to save all shipping documents and receipts to verify all information.

 However, some people have claimed success by bringing in receipts and documents that show the item’s actual value.
-There is also new Philippine legislation waiving all taxes on packages worth $200 and below.
+There is also a Philippine legislation waiving all taxes on packages worth US$200 and below.

 There are also a few other rules you can follow to decrease or even avoid entirely custom taxes.
 We can show you how in an exclusive guide for all Expatden supporters.